DutchCodingCompany/filament-socialite/README.md

                 ->scopes(['...'])
                 ->with(['...']),
         ])
+        // (optional) Override the panel slug to be used in the oauth routes.
+Defaults to the panel ID.
+        ->slug('admin')
         // (optional) Enable/disable registration of new (socialite-) users.
         ->registration(true)
         // (optional) Enable/disable registration of new (socialite-) users using a callback.